Review: MaXXXine is an anti climatic film that only works in pieces

 My Thoughts

-Ti West sure does know how to make a trilogy in ultra quick time, doesn't he?
 MaXXXine is the final installment in the X Trilogy, following on from X and Pearl, and if you haven't seen those movies, I would recommend watching them first before watching MaXXXine, although it isn't 100% necessary.

-The movie’s look, with its bright lighting and 80s music, is really well done, and the practical gore effects are really good as well, but the movie doesn't really work in building too much suspense or mystery, and it really isn't hard to work out who the killer is if you have seen X, and ends up being a bit anti climatic.
+But the main problem with Maxxxine is that the movie doesn't really work in building too much suspense or mystery, and it really isn't hard to work out who the killer is, and ends up all being a bit anti climatic.

 Mia Goth delivers a strong performance playing the lead role as a tough determined and sometimes ruthless heroine and these roles showcase her talent brilliantly, and the supporting cast, including Elizabeth Debicki, Giancarlo Esposito, and Kevin Bacon, add a lot of fun to their roles too.

 The film though ends up being a bit of a mess overall and while it tries to portray many themes, it never really commits to any of them.
-With that said, I still liked the film, it has its issues, but it also has its moments.

 I laughed out loud on more than a few occasions, especially when Kevin Bacon or Giancarlo Esposito were on screen and the lighting, practical effects and 80's vibe I digged a lot, as well as the soundtrack.